eInfraCentral/docs/README.md

-# docs
+# Docs
-Documentation of eInfraCentral Data model and APIs
+This project contains documents of eInfraCentral